aldo9253/oscope_palantir_web/README.md

 - Dynamic fits: QD3Fit, QDMFit, CSA_pulse, skew_gaussian, gaussian.
 - Batch Run across an event range for the selected fit/time window.
 - Feature Scan to flag events with |signal| > threshold × std.
-- Results are kept in-memory and can be exported as JSON.
+- Results are kept in-memory and can be exported as JSON; CSV fallback export is available.
+- Import Results (JSON) merges saved fits back into the session (dataset-aware).
+- low_pass_max measurement (SG+peak) with invert handling.
+- Derived metrics for QD3/QDM (charge/mass/radius) shown in Fit Info.

 Limitations (for now)
 ---------------------